a16z/helios/README.md

 helios opstack --network $NETWORK --execution-rpc $ETH_RPC_URL
 ```

-Currently supported network values are `op-mainnet` and `base`, with more to come soon.
+Currently, supported network values are `op-mainnet` and `base`, with more to come soon.

 ### Additional Ethereum CLI Options <a id="additional-cli-options"></a>